Life OS · · 10 min read

 Based on the research and observed patterns:

 Months 6-12: Start constructing.
-With some clarity about what genuinely interests you, begin building new structures—whether that's another company, a portfolio career, philanthropy, or something else entirely.
+With some clarity about what genuinely interests you, begin building new structures, whether that's another company, a portfolio career, philanthropy, or something else entirely.

 Year 2 and beyond: Refine and adjust.
 Identity reconstruction isn't a one-time event.
 What feels right at month 12 might need revision by month 24.
+The founders who describe themselves as satisfied with their post-exit lives rarely got there in a straight line.

 What Actually Matters

 Notch never really figured it out publicly.
-His online presence became erratic, and Microsoft eventually removed all references to him from Minecraft—a strange erasure of the creator from his creation.
+His online presence became erratic, and Microsoft eventually removed all references to him from Minecraft, a strange erasure of the creator from his creation.

 Phelps found his footing in mental health advocacy, building a foundation and speaking openly in ways that have probably helped more people than his gold medals did.